BDC Hamburger Icon

 Square

-Multiple payment types accepted: In addition to major credit and debit cards, Square allows you to accept Apple Pay, Google Pay, Samsung Pay, Cash App and ACH for invoices.
+• Accepted payment types: All major credit and debit cards, Apple Pay, Google Pay, Samsung Pay, Afterpay, Square Pay, Cash App and ACH for invoices.

-Multiple payment methods: Like Stax, Square allows merchants to accept payments in various ways, such as via an e-commerce payment page, invoicing, recurring payments, hosted payment pages, virtual terminals and in-person with readers and point-of-sale (POS) systems.
+• Multiple payment methods: Online e-commerce pages, invoicing, recurring payments, hosted payment pages, virtual terminals and in person with readers and point-of-sale (POS) systems.

 Best for Payment Processing